michael-basil/michael-basil.github.io/acceptance.md

 Single concept, different reactions to it.
 I've tested this even when there is clear agreement on the definition of the concept.
 I tend to believe that people have a negative connotation when they think it is something they do not "have".
 Ironically, this concept of the inability to "gain" Discipline is in itself a Mindset Trap.
 A concept cannot be had or gained, rather applied through ...
 Practice!

-## What are some Mindset Recalibrations evolution examples?
+## What are some Mindset Recalibration examples?

 ### Previous